Trump launches media company in partnership with Brazilian deputy investor

 Brazilian deputy

 Partner of the former president, Digital World Acquisition is a special purpose acquisition company created in Miami a month after Trump lost the 2020 election.
-Popularly known as “blank check” companies and regulated in the US, companies of this type serve typically to raise capital through an initial public offering for the purpose of buying another company.
+Popularly known as “blank check” companies and regulated in the US, companies of this type serve typically to raise capital through an initial public offering for the purpose of buying other companies.

 Digital World filed a public offering mid-year and sold its first shares last month, raising about $238 million.
 Another $11 million was raised from the sale of shares to investors through private offerings.
 Among the shareholders are some of the top US investment funds such as DE Shaw and Highbridge Capital Management.